 Tal Alperstein, born 1985 in Tel Aviv, Israel, lives and works in Tel Aviv, predominantly in the field of Performance Art.
-She completed her BFA at the Bezalel Academy, Jerusalem, and i currently working towards an MA in Film at Tel Aviv University.
+She completed her BFA at the Bezalel Academy, Jerusalem, and finished an MA in Film at Tel Aviv University.

-Julia Turbahn, born 1990 in Ramat Gan, Israel, was raised in Germany, now based in Berlin.
-She studied Cultural Studies and Dance in Düsseldorf and Sydney and is currently studying Choreography in Berlin, and works as a dancer and in interdisciplinary projects.
+Julia Keren Turbahn, born 1990 in Ramat Gan, Israel, was raised in Germany, now based in Berlin.
+She studied Cultural Studies and Dance in Düsseldorf and Sydney Dance, Context, Choreography at the HZT Berlin,.
+She works as a dancer and in interdisciplinary projects.

 For more information about en/COUNTERs:

 Performers: Yoav Admoni, Danilo Alexandre, Gali Alperstein, Haya Barshinski, Maayan Boni, Gan de Lange, Anna Petzer, Natasha Rimer, Katrine Staub, Daniel Tsal, Tal Uriel, Paul Walker, Simone Weber, Jala Will, Rachel Hagigi, Raz Gomeh, Yehuda Dromi, Avner Hochfeld, Liron Dan, Daniel Slabosky, Roi Rosenthal.